-Reports of Past Activities
+Reports of Completed Activities

 We are grateful to all organisers of completed activities who spent an enormous amount of their own time and effort without which these activities would not be possible.
 The financial sponsorship provided by IFAC is only a small part of the The reports serve as a repository to draw on when organising future events.